 Running Time: 116 minutes

-Readers may remember my earlier review of the original 2007 Elite Squad (ES, I doubt it, because barely any of you fuckers read it), one of my favorite recent crime dramas and arguably the most famous and brutal film to come out of Brazil in the past decade.
+Readers may remember my earlier review of the original 2007 Elite Squad (ES, also known as Tropa de Elite), one of my favorite recent crime dramas and arguably the most famous and brutal film to come out of Brazil in the past decade.
 While foreign film fans from America generally prefer the standard impoverished gangster fare a la City of God (2002, written by Braulio Mantovani, co-writer of ES and Elite Squad 2) and film critics tend toward quieter, more introspective Brazilian cinema like Neighboring Sounds (2012), the likes of Jose Padilha’s sardonic, rough-as-hell crime dramas are for those who like their police beat-downs served red hot.